Pantsing

-Pantsing, also known as depantsing, debagging, dacking, flagging, sharking, and scanting is the pulling down of a person's trousers and sometimes also underpants, usually against their wishes, and typically as a practical joke or a form of bullying, but in other instances as a sexual fetish.
-The most common method is to sneak up behind the intended victim, grab the trousers at the waist, and apply a quick downward tug before the victim is aware of the assailant's presence.
+Pantsing, also known as depantsing, debagging, dacking, flagging, sharking, and scanting, is the act of pulling down a person's trousers and sometimes underpants, typically as a practical joke or a form of bullying.

-Pantsing is a common type of prank or bullying in school gym classes.
-Its most extreme form includes running the trousers up the school flagpole.
+Pantsing is a more common prank and occurs mainly in schools.
 Some U.S. colleges before World War II were the scenes of large-scale "depantsing" scraps between freshman and sophomore males, often involving more than 2,000 participants.
 It is also an initiation rite in fraternities and seminaries.
 It was cited in 1971 by Gail Sheehy as a form of assault against grade school girls, which did not commonly get reported, although it might include improper touching and indecent exposure by the perpetrators.
 The United States legal system has prosecuted it as a form of sexual harassment of children.

 Alternative names

 In Britain, especially historically at Oxford and Cambridge Universities in England, the term is known as debagging (derived from Oxford bags, a loose-fitting baggy form of trousers).
-In Northern England the dialect renders the word "dekekking" or "dekecking" where "keks" is a local word for underwear.
+In Northern England, the dialect renders the word "dekekking" or "dekecking" where "keks" is a local word for underwear.

 A corresponding term in Australia (aside from pantsing) is dakking, dacking, or daxing, which originated from DAKS Simpson, a clothing brand that became a generic term for pants and underwear.
 The term double-dacking is used when both the pants and underwear are pulled down.
 In Scotland the process is often known as breeking or breekexxing from the word breeks meaning 'trousers'.
-In New Zealand the act is known as giving someone a down-trou (though this can have a more specific meaning, relating to loser-shaming in pool playing and other competitive games); in Ireland, it is jocking, zoonking or ka-blinking; in the north of England kegging (or quegging).
+In New Zealand, the act is known as giving someone a down-trou (though this can have a more specific meaning, relating to loser-shaming in pool playing and other competitive games); in Ireland, it is jocking, zoonking or ka-blinking; in the north and south-west of England kegging (or quegging).

 An alternative term is sharking, which usually implies a sexual assault on a stranger rather than a prank or bullying between peers, and is sometimes applied more broadly to the pulling down of blouses and other top clothing.

-Another prank, in which the victim's underpants are yanked upward rather than downward is called a wedgie.
+Another prank, in which the victim's underpants are yanked upward rather than downward, is called a wedgie.